Hector808/lm-lab-modern-js/modern_javascript_exercises/template_literals/template_literals.md

 # Template Literals

-The `greeting()` function returns a string with variables in it using string addition (sometimes called string "interpolation")
+The `greeting()` function returns a string with variables in it using string addition (sometimes called string " interpolation")

 But there is another, more modern way to concatenate strings with variables in them...